ctera/ctools/README.md

 If desired, it's possible to add optional arguments to pre-populate fields for each task.
 Each task has its own positional arguments, usually login info then any arguments required to complete the task.

-**Use a Portal Global Administrator account to login.**
-There is currently no support for tenant admins or direct logins to Filers.
-All requests are sent through the Portal to connected Filers.

 Specify the task and run to see that task's required and optional arguments.
 Any task can be run with `-h` or `--help` to see usage instructions.